eliashaeussler/talks/index.md

 ---

 > **License Note**\
-> All content in this repository is published as proprietary code.
-If
+> All contents on this website are published as proprietary resources.
-> you would like to use any of the files published in this repository,
+> If you would like to use any of the files published in this repository,
 > please contact me in advance.

 ### 2025